Relintai/pandemonium_engine_docs/usage/shaders/custom_postprocessing.md

 ![](img/post_hierarchy2.png)

-Godot will render the bottom `Viewport` node first.
+Pandemonium will render the bottom `Viewport` node first.
 So if the order of the passes matters for your shaders, make sure that you assign the shader you want to apply first to the lowest `ViewportContainer` in the tree.